openresty/openresty-systemtap-toolkit/README.markdown

     4. pattern "b": 19us (total data size: 12)
     5. pattern "a": 9us (total data size: 12)

+LuaJIT 2.1 is also supported when the `--luajit20` is specified (yeah, I know the option name is confusing).

 [Back to TOC](#table-of-contents)

 ngx-accept-queue